arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ## Communication

-This user manual section covers the different communication interfaces and protocols the Portenta Machine Control supports, including the Ethernet, RS-485, and Wi-Fi®.
+This user manual section covers the different communication interfaces and protocols the Portenta Machine Control supports, including the Ethernet, Wi-Fi®, Bluetooth®, RS-485, Modbus, and CAN Bus.

 ### Ethernet